Daybreak:Volume 1 Chapter 3

 "Wait," Kaede finally pulled out of her stance and turned to face him.
 "You can feel my emotions!?"

 "Not yet.
-That one is a passive link, so it takes longer to connect."
+That one is a passive link.
+It takes longer to connect."

 Standing proudly in his immaculate crimson-on-black military uniform, Pascal wore his black Knight's Cross medal under the stiff folded collars that held his silver insignias.
-His perfectly groomed soft golden curls hanged just long enough to drape over both ears, framing lean cheeks colored a healthy pink by the cold air.
-With a thoughtful smile, his clear aqua-blue eyes shone with admiring intrigue before changing into one of concerned examination.
+His perfectly groomed soft golden curls hung just long enough to drape over both ears, framing lean cheeks colored a healthy pink by the cold air.
+His clear aqua-blue gaze shone with admiring intrigue above a thoughtful smile, before they quickly changed into one of concerned examination.

 "You look terrible," he noted her pale countenance while taking a step forward to touch her cheek with warm fingers.